 \section{Conclusion}

 We have presented a method that couples multi-view feature matching and pose optimization into an end-to-end trainable pipeline.
-Our graph neural network matches features across multiple views in a joint fashion, which facilitates global feature matching.
+Our graph neural network matches features across multiple views in a joint fashion, which enables globally informed matching solutions.
 Combined with differentiable pose optimization, gradients inform the matching network, which learns to reject outliers to produce valuable matches for pose estimation.
-Our method improves both pose estimation and matching performance compared to prior work.
-In particular, we observe increased robustness in challenging settings, such as in presence of repetitive structure or small image overlap.
+Our method significantly improves pose estimation compared to prior work.
+In particular, we observe increased robustness in challenging settings, such as in presence of repetitive structure or small image overlap as in the Matterport3D dataset.
 Overall, we believe that our end-to-end approach is an important stepping stone towards an end-to-end trained SLAM method.